Personal Development Tips told through Short and Sticky Stories

 "So in summary, DIY is not my thing.
 I'll never be very good at it.
 My shed of tools is not something to be proud of, but thankfully I have no ego around tools and DIY, I do around cars.
 DIY, I can find a different solution.
 I can get someone in to do it, or I can do some of the small jobs or actually my son is starting to get very good at these things."

 "With email writing, we don't have a choice.
 There are going to be 50% or more and increasing of a knowledge worker's work.
 You've got the tool, you need to be able to use it better.
 So my final question is, when did you last improve the way you use the biggest tool that you use?
 I've given you three tips.
-There are many, many more, and we run a webinar of 21 mistakes most people make in emails."
+There are many, many more, and we run a webinar of 21 mistakes most people make in emails.""Thank you for listening."

 For further tips and information, you can take a look at our Ultimate Guide to Time Management Skills and our Time Management Skills YouTube Channel.
 Also, take a look at our award-winning blog where you can read more time management tips.